smillerc/CurvilinearGrids.jl/README.md

 The API is still a work-in-progress, but for the moment, these functions are exported:

 Here `idx` can be a `Tuple` or `CartesianIndex`, and mesh is an `AbstractCurvilinearGrid`. **Important:** The indices provided to these functions are aware of halo regions, so the functions do the offsets for you.
+Halo cells, or halo regions, are an additional layer of cells around the boundary of the mesh that do not contain geometric information.
+Halo cells are used to apply boundary conditions in a simple manner and to exchange data between domains (in a domain-decomposed setting, e.g. using MPI).
 This is by design, since fields attached to the mesh, like density or pressure for example, _will_ have halo regions, and loops through these fields typically have pre-defined limits that constrain the loop to only work in the non-halo cells.
 If you don't use halo cells, just set `nhalo=0` in the constructors.

 The index can be a `Tuple`, scalar `Integer`, or `CartesianIndex`.
 - `coord(mesh, idx)`: Get the $(x,y,z)$ coordinates at index `idx`.
 This can be 1, 2, or 3D.